The Outline

 When in card view, you can see the summary of every scene in addition to the title.
 You can also drag scenes around if you are still planning your outline.

-We haven't discussed tags or to-dos yet, but index card view helpfully shows avatars associated with tags attached to a given scene as well as any outstanding todos.
-Here's a preview of how it looks when a scene that has one tag and one to-do in it:
+We haven't discussed tags or to-dos yet, but index card view helpfully shows avatars associated with tags attached to a given scene as well as any outstanding todos or feedback.

 Word count indicator

-This one shows that the scene in question has only two words in it, but you can also tell that the secret scene about Boris has quite a few more words, as the bar is longer.
-This can be confirmed by hovering the mouse over the bar in question:
+The length of the bar corresponds to the length of the scene.
+This one shows that the current scene has 46 words in it.
+You can tell that the scene about the flying squirrel has quite a few more words, as the bar is longer.
+This can be confirmed by hovering the mouse over it: